Installation#

 BACKEND_IP=<ip-address>

-Logging into the Azure VM#
+Logging into the Cloud VM#

 Dell R750#

-using the default options in the Ubuntu installer.
-When loading the Ubuntu 22.04 Server ISO, we may use a bootable USB, or the server’s virtual media function.
-For instructions on installing Ubuntu 22.04 Server and creating the bootable USB, we can follow the official Ubuntu documentation here.
-For instructions on using the R750’s virtual media function, we can follow Dell’s official documentation here.
-After installing Ubuntu-22.04.3 Server
+using the default options.
+When loading the Ubuntu 22.04 Server ISO, you can use a bootable USB drive or the virtual media function on the server.
+Refer to the Ubuntu documentation for installing Ubuntu 22.04 Server and creating a bootable USB drive.
+For instructions on using the R750 virtual media function, refer to Dell documentation.

 sudo apt-get install -y jq unzip

-export NGC_CLI_API_KEY=<NGC_CLI_API_KEY>
+export NGC_API_KEY=<NGC_API_KEY>

-curl -L "https://api.ngc.nvidia.com/v2/org/esee5uzbruax/resources/aodt-installer/versions/$versionTag/files/aodt_1.2.0.zip" -H "Authorization: Bearer $TOKEN" -H "Content-Type: application/json" -o $downloadedZip
+curl -L "https://api.ngc.nvidia.com/v2/org/nvidia/team/aerial/resources/aodt-installer/versions/$versionTag/files/aodt_1.3.0.zip" -H "Authorization: Bearer $NGC_API_KEY" -H "Content-Type: application/json" -o $downloadedZip

 # Unzip the downloaded file